EU criticises 'hasty' UK approval of COVID-19 vaccine

 “However, I do believe that it is better to take the time and make sure that the quality, effectiveness and safety is guaranteed and matches our EU standards.”

-Reporting by Francesco Guarascio; additional reporting by Alistair Smout and Emilio Parodi; Editing by Alex Richardson, Mark Potter and Bernadette Baum
+Reporting by Francesco Guarascio; additional reporting by Alistair Smout and Emilio Parodi; Editing by Alex Richardson, Mark Potter, Bernadette Baum and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.